Bequery10/Remote_Eda_Play_Ground/README.md

 Before you run, make sure:
    No other chrome session is open,
-   Refer to the default variables or change them based on your needs in main.py starting from line 98 (make sure names are exactly as in eda playground.com)
+   Refer to the default variables or change them based on your needs in main.py starting from line 98 (make sure names are exactly as in edaplayground.com)

 For the first time running, chrome browser will be visible so you can login with gmail only for starter